-For the first offense, a forfeiture of \$150 to \$300, a \$365 driver improvement surcharge, a 15% penalty assessment, community service work, license suspension of six to nine months, assessment by an alcohol agency, compliance with the treatment recommendation, six points on your driving record, and restitution for any damage you caused.
-In addition, if your blood alcohol concentration is 0.15% or more, the court will order the installation of an ignition interlock device in any vehicle you own or operate for a period of one year.
-Operating in violation of an ignition interlock order is a criminal offense punishable by a fine and imprisonment for up to six months.
+For the first offense, a forfeiture of \$150 to \$300, a \$435 driver improvement surcharge, a 15% penalty assessment, community service work, license suspension of six to nine months, assessment by an alcohol agency, compliance with the treatment recommendation, six points on your driving record, and restitution for any damage you caused.
+In addition, if your blood alcohol concentration is 0.15% or more, the court will order the installation of an ignition interlock device in any vehicle you own or operate for a period of one year and may order participation in a 24/7 sobriety program.
+Operating in violation of an ignition interlock order is a criminal offense punishable by a fine, imprisonment for up to six months and a six month extension of the time you are required to have the interlock device on your vehicle.